FuzionView/FV-Docs/source/PrepFV.rst

 Onboarding process
 -------------------

-In general, these are the steps that will typically occur as you move through the onboarding process:
+In general, these are the steps that will occur as you move through the onboarding process:
  * Your organization contacts FuzionView and expresses interest in providing data to FuzionView that will augement the 811 ticket process.
  * A representative from your organization reads the Getting Started with FuzionView document.
 (You are here!)
  * The decision makers in your organization will attend a demo of FuzionView.